 Diabetes Prevention Program

-At the Center for Diabetes and Endocrinology at UM Midtown, our free Diabetes Prevention Program — developed by the Centers for Disease Control and Prevention (CDC) — is proven to help people with prediabetes prevent or delay the development of type 2 diabetes.
+At the Center for Diabetes and Endocrinology at UM Midtown, our Diabetes Prevention Program — developed by the Centers for Disease Control and Prevention (CDC) — is proven to help people with prediabetes prevent or delay the development of Type 2 diabetes.

 The program is designed not only to help reduce your risk but also to take charge of your health.
 During each session, a small group of participants meets with lifestyle coaches, who will teach a lesson and lead a group discussion on topics like: